Fireworks are an indispensable part of celebrations such as Bonfire Night and New Year’s Eve.

 - Contact your local authorities and emergency services.
 This will keep them informed of your plans, and give them plenty of advance notice.

 - Plan for what to do if things go wrong.
-Ensure you have enough fire extinguishers and buckets of sand or water ready in the event that something lights on fire.
+Ensure you have enough fire extinguishers and buckets of sand or water ready if something lights on fire.
 Designate someone to be responsible for contacting emergency services.
 If the display is to be provided by a professional firework display operator make sure that you are clear on who does what especially in the event of an emergency

 Insure Your Event

-Though it’s not required by health and safety law, don’t forget to confirm that you are properly insured for your event, especially for injuries that may occur as a result of the fireworks.
+Though it’s not required by health and safety law, don’t forget to confirm that you are appropriately insured for your event, especially for injuries that may occur as a result of the fireworks.

 Regardless of whether you hire a professional firework display operator or release the fireworks yourself, you should consider public liability insurance, which offers protection in the event of injury or damage to a spectator or third party property.